WISH-TV

 WISH-TV (channel 8) is a television station in Indianapolis, Indiana, United States, affiliated with The CW.
-It is locally owned by Circle City Broadcasting alongside Marion-licensed MyNetworkTV affiliate WNDY-TV (channel 23) and low-power, Class A Confess affiliate WIIH-CD (channel 17).
-The stations share studios on North Meridian Street (at the north end of the Television Row section) on the near north side of Indianapolis; WISH-TV and WNDY-TV also share transmitter facilities on Walnut Drive in the Augusta section of the city's northwest side (near Meridian Hills).
+It is locally owned by Circle City Broadcasting alongside WRTV (channel 6), WNDY-TV (channel 23), and WIIH-CD (channel 17).
+The four stations share studios on North Meridian Street (at the north end of the Television Row section) on the near north side of Indianapolis; WISH-TV and WNDY-TV also share transmitter facilities on Walnut Drive in the Augusta section of the city's northwest side (near Meridian Hills).

 History

 Early history

 The station first signed on the air on July 1, 1954, at 6 p.m.
 Founded by C. Bruce McConnell—owner of WISH radio (1310 AM, now WTLC)—it was the third television station to sign on in the Indianapolis market, after WFBM-TV (channel 6, now WRTV), which signed on in May 1949 and Bloomington-licensed WTTV (channel 10, now on channel 4), which signed on six months later in November 1949.
 WISH-TV originally operated as a primary ABC affiliate with a secondary affiliation with DuMont Television Network and NBC.
 WISH-TV originally transmitted its signal from a tower it shared with WISH radio; the following year, the station constructed a 1000 ft transmitter tower, which allowed the station to improve its signal coverage in the market.